itssumitrai/git-issue-viewer/README.md

     ├── assets                      # consists of static assets such as icons, images, etc ├── components                  # all the `react` components ├── configs                     # config files
-    ├── lang                        # all the files consisting of internationalized messages ├── lib                         # Any utility files
+    ├── lang                        # all the files consisting of internationalized messages (react-intl) ├── lib                         # Any utility files
     ├── services                    # all the `service` source files ├── stores                      # all the `fluxible` stores